-To use the steroids, breathe in slowly while pressing on the canister attached to your inhaler.
+To use the steroids, first put the inhaler up to your mouth.
+Breathe in slowly while pressing on the canister attached to your inhaler.
 This will direct the medicine right into your lungs.
 Your doctor will advise you to use the inhaler every day.

 Inhaled steroids are often used for long-term treatment.
 They help prevent future asthma attacks by keeping the lungs healthy and relaxed.
 Inhaled steroids are also sometimes used along with oral steroids.

 The most common inhaled steroids are listed below:

 Some people with asthma use combination inhalers.
 Combination inhalers contain steroids and bronchodilators, which target the muscles around your airways to help them relax.

 The most common combination inhalers are listed below:

 Side effects of inhaled steroids are generally mild, which is why doctors often prescribe them.
 In most cases, the benefits of the steroids outweigh any possible side effects.